firesidetoolkit/firesidetoolkit.github.io/support.md

 next to the "Path" radio button.
 Click the "Create Button" button and a new button will appear on the "Current Buttons" list on the button left of the screen.
 The button will be named by the button's ordering in comparison to the other buttons.
 The names will refresh whenever you return to the "Buttons" tab.
-Click the "Save" button at the bottom right of any of the tabs on this screen to save your buttons.
+Click the "Save" button at the bottom right of any of the tabs on the "Edit Path" screen to save your buttons.

 #### Adding an Image Button to a Path
 In the "Button Images" section of the "Buttons" tab of the "Edit Path" screen, check the "Use Button Image"